Updated: Sep 22

 The majority of things we hate most about work are also relational – and entirely preventable.
 Talk to someone who loathes their job.
 Ask them why and most will talk about things that have to do with people, not only systems or remuneration.
 They will say that there’s a lack of trust, a bullying supervisor, gossipy cliques, or perhaps a few toxic personalities that operate unchecked.

 Every leader needs to know how to build a positive and affirming workplace community.
 However, to do that well, you also need to be skilled in addressing the relational problems and challenges that interrupt the formation of the relationships we all crave.

-You need to know to do this just as skillfully, strategically, and sometimes aggressively, as you pursue the other things that matter in your work.
+You need to know to "lead conflict" just as skillfully, strategically, and sometimes aggressively, as you pursue the other things that matter in your work.

 Like all arts, martial or otherwise, relational conflict has its own set of foundational skills.
 You’re unlikely to learn them by accident.
 You didn’t learn them in school.
 Some of them are not pretty or fashionable in a world where hurting someone’s feelings can be a capital offense.

-However, these skills are one of the factors that have always separated the managers from the leaders, the contenders from the pretenders.
+However, these skills are one of the factors that have always separated the mere managers from the leaders – the contenders from the pretenders.